hbctraining/main/Where to Start/intro.md

 ## What is shell and how does it relate to clusters?

 So how might you actually use a cluster?
 Unfortunately you can't just walk up to where the cluster is stored and start using it.
 Clusters are accessed remotely, that means that you connect to the cluster from your own computer.
-You will do this from the **command line** or a text based user interface.
+You will do this from the **command line** or a text-based user interface.
 We are used to clicking on applications we want to use and selecting various commands from dropdown menus.
 Clusters do not work this way.
-Any task that you want a cluster to do has to be communicated through text.
+Any task that you want a cluster to do has to be communicated through a text command.

 <p align="center">
 <img src="img/fasRC.jpeg" width="650">